MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/bulk-add-custodians.md

 ## Custodian and data source validation

-When you upload the custodian CSV file, Advanced eDiscovery does the following things:
+After you upload the custodian CSV file, Advanced eDiscovery does the following things:

 1. Validates the custodians and their data sources.

-2. Indexes all data sources for each custodian and places them on hold (if the Is OnHold property is set to TRUE).
+2. Indexes all data sources for each custodian and places them on hold (if the **Is OnHold** property is set to TRUE).

 ### Custodian validation

 Currently, we only support importing custodians that are included in your organization's Azure Active Directory (Azure AD).

-We validate and find custodians using the UPN value in the **Contact Email** column in the CSV file.
+We validate and find custodians using the UPN value in the **Custodian contactEmail** column in the CSV file.
 Custodians that are validated are automatically added to the case and listed on the **Data sources** tab of the case.
 If a custodian can't be validated, they are listed in the error log for the BulkAddCustodian job that is listed on the **Jobs** tab in the case.
 Unvalidated custodians are not added to the case.

 ### Data source validation

 After custodians are added to the case, each primary mailbox and OneDrive account that's associated with a custodian is added.

-However, if any of the additional data sources (such as Teams, Microsoft 365 Groups, Yammer groups, or SharePoint sites) associated with a custodian can't be found, none of are assigned to the custodian in this case and the value **Not validated** would be displayed in the **Status** column next to the custodian on the **Data source** tab.
+However, if any of the additional data sources (such as Teams, Microsoft 365 Groups, Yammer groups, or SharePoint sites) associated with a custodian can't be found, none of them are assigned to the custodian and the value **Not validated** is displayed in the **Status** column next to the custodian on the **Data sources** tab.

 To add validated data sources for a custodian:

 1. On the **Data source** tab, select a custodian that contains data sources that aren't validated.

 2. On the custodian flyout page, scroll to the **Data sources** section to view both validated and unvalidated data sources that are associated with custodian.
-Click **Update** to remove invalid sources and the add validated data sources.
+Click **Update** to remove invalid sources or add validated data sources.

-3. After you remove unvalidated data sources or add new validated new ones, the value **Active** is displayed in **Status** column on the **Data sources** page.
+3. After you remove unvalidated data sources or add new validated new ones, the value **Active** is displayed in **Status** column for the custodian on the **Data sources** tab.
 To add sources that previously appeared to be invalid, follow the remediation steps below to manually add them to a custodian.

 ### Remediating invalid data sources

-To manually add and associate a data sources that was previously invalid:
+To manually add and associate a data source that was previously invalid:

-1. On the **Data sources** tab, select a custodian that you would like to manually add and associate data sources that was previously invalid.
+1. On the **Data sources** tab, select a custodian to manually add and associate a data source that was previously invalid.

 2. Under **Data sources** on the flyout page, add and associate mailboxes, sites, Teams, or Yammer groups by clicking **Edit** next to the appropriate data location type.

-3. Click **Next** to display the **Hold settings** page and configure the hold setting for the data sources that you added.
+3. Click **Next** to display the **Hold settings** page and configure the hold setting for the data sources you added.

 4. Click **Next** to display the **Review custodians** page, and then click **Submit** to save your changes.